p-s-vishnu/Documents/git_notes.md

 `git checkout -b new_branchname` creating a new branch and switching to it

 `git checkout master` if HEAD is in deattached state, run this

+`git config list` lists all the global configuration

 `git diff` shows changes made in unstaged files